IGSN/igsn-json/README.md

 For the relationship between agents and aggregators to work effectively, we need to outline the contract governing the relationship.
 In the long run, we want these roles to be as decoupled as possible, but while we are developing recommendations it would be good to have both in the room to ensure that we are balancing the needs of the two roles effectively.

 In this sprint we want to test and evaluate the implementation of sharing and aggregating IGSN metadata between IGSN Agents and Metadata Aggregators.

+### Aims of the sprint

+* Determine how difficult (or not) it will be for agents to make the required changes to their landing pages to conform to the new requirements and provide crawler guidance in robot.txt and sitemap.xml files.
+* Determine how difficult or not it is will be to develop new web crawlers for aggregators to aggregate data.
+* Uncover any new ways of using aggregated data that might be of interest to the community
+* Determine what services IGSN eV needs to provide to agents to support their publication role (e.g. publication of JSON Schema, JSON LD contexts etc, authentication, role-based access etc)